awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-add-aws-mobile-messaging.rst

       #.
 Choose :guilabel:`SMS`, and then choose :guilabel:`Enable`.

       #.
-Choose the the :guilabel:`Amazon Pinpoint console` link at the bottom of the descriptive
+Choose the :guilabel:`Amazon Pinpoint console` link at the bottom of the descriptive
          text on the left.

       #.
 Choose :guilabel:`SMS` in the Amazon Pinpoint console :guilabel:`Channels` tab.